-- We are expanding UCSF Profiles to include research staff, individuals and additional groups in the UCSF community, as requested.
+- We are happy to include research staff and other individuals in the UCSF community, on request and if possible.

-- Profile creation requires that an individual's data be in the UCSF Campus Locator System.
+- Profile creation requires that an individual's data be in the UCSF Campus Locator System and set to be shared with public websites.
 If you are a UCSF employee and do not have a profile, request yours now by sending us your UCSF Employee ID.

 Who can view UCSF Profiles?

 - UCSF Profiles is searchable on the web and can be viewed by the general public as well as the UCSF community.

 How do I edit and enhance a profile page?